MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

     * __Add GeoJSON layer__ Loads a GeoJSON layer from a file in to a new GeoJSON layer.
     * __Add background imagery layer__ Adds a tile based imagery layer from the internal configuration, which can be from ELI or JOSM, or a custom imagery layer.
     * __Add overlay imagery layer__ As above but assumes that the layer is partially transparent.
+    * __Add layer from GPX file__ Adds a layer from a GPS file on device.
+    * __Download GPS track__ Download a GPX file from the OSM API for the user and create a layer from it.
+Note that only GPX tracks that intersect with the area currently used will be available for selection.
     * __Add custom imagery__ Adds a custom imagery configuration, this can then be used just as any tile based imagery source, the entries can be managed in the [preferences](Preferences.md).
     * __Add layer from MVT style__ Load a Mapbox-GL style file that has a "sources" section and create a layer.